 Title and Organization:

 A dynamic and inspirational leader, Forrest has developed a contagious energy for helping others identify their vision and strategy, and for disrupting the status quo.
 He has become a frequently sought after speaker for conferences and events and is a respected voice on topics related to adolescent health, nonprofit leadership, and community engagement.
 He has previously been recognized by The State newspaper as one of South Carolina’s “20-under-40 emerging leaders” and by the Free Times as one of the “50 Most Influential People in Columbia.”
-Currently, Forrest serves in multiple state and national leadership positions, including the boards of Power to Decide (formerly the National Campaign to Prevent Teen and Unplanned Pregnancy), Together SC (formerly the South Carolina Association of Non-Profit Organizations), and My Carolina – the University of South Carolina’s Alumni Association.
+Currently, Forrest serves in multiple state and national leadership positions, including on the executive board of Power to Decide (formerly the National Campaign to Prevent Teen and Unplanned Pregnancy).
+He is past board chairman of Together SC (formerly the South Carolina Association of Non-Profit Organizations), and past board member of the University of South Carolina’s Alumni Association.
 Forrest is a Riley Institute Diversity Leadership Fellow and has been recognized as a distinguished alumni by both the University of South Carolina’s Arnold School of Public Health (masters), and Coastal Carolina University (undergraduate).
 He is a Fellow of the eighth class of the Liberty Fellowship and a member of the Aspen Global Leadership Network.